 This course is for learners who have developed a basic knowledge of the English language and wish to develop further skills in reading, writing, speaking, and listening.

 Please note: the information on this page is relevant for 2022 enrolments.

 We've had to make adjustments to how our courses are delivered due to the restrictions imposed by COVID-19.
 This means that we're currently offering a combination of delivery modes including online and flexible learning and, where we can, on-campus classes with strict social distancing in place.

-This course will give you the English language skills you need to succeed in an education or work environment, and opens up opportunities for further study in an area that interests you.
+This course will give students the English language skills they need to succeed in an education or work environment, and opens up opportunities for further study in an area of interest.